To be considered for admission to the MBA program applicants must submit:

 Requirements for Unconditional Admission

 For admission to the MBA program applicants must have earned a Baccalaureate degree from an accredited college or university and possess the ability to do graduate work of high quality.
 Our formula criterion for admission incorporates and attempts to balance the candidate’s undergraduate GPA and GMAT scores as follows: 200 * Undergraduate GPA + GMAT Score ≥ 975.
-Candidates who have attained the required GMAT score and have completed their Common Body of Knowledge (CBK) work as detailed below will be admitted unconditionally.
+Candidates who have attained the required GMAT score will be admitted unconditionally.

 - Quantitative Methods

-Where applicants are required to complete such CBK requirements this must be done prior to enrolling in MBA courses.
-The CBK requirements may be completed at the undergraduate level at DSU or from any accredited university.
+Where applicants are required to complete such foundation courses, this must be done prior to enrolling in associated MBA core courses.
+The foundation courses may be completed at the undergraduate level at DSU or from any accredited university.

-Any or all CBK requirements may be waived based upon:
+Any or all foundation courses may be waived based upon:

 - Applicant’s work experience